Shorten time-to-revenue for new services

-Increase competitiveness by satisfying customer service requests in minutes versus days
+Increase competitiveness by satisfying customer service requests in minutes, not days or weeks

-- Gain real-time management visibility into newly-provisioned paths
+Gain real-time visibility into newly provisioned paths to enable better management

-- Adopt automation of service provisioning at your own pace
+Adopt service provisioning automation at your own pace

-The Path Provisioning application allows network providers to create a catalog of IP/MPLS transport services using an intuitive web-based wizard.
-Service paths can be created for a variety of subscriber needs, such as low latency, data sovereignty (e.g. to ensure traffic does not traverse country borders) and diversity.
-Each service can also be defined with its own priority and optimization algorithm to be used for calculating the path, including lowest delay, lowest number of hops, shortest IGP or shortest TE metric.
+The Explorer Path Provisioning application allows network operators to create a catalog of IP/MPLS transport services using an intuitive web-based wizard.
+Service paths can be created for a variety of subscriber needs, such as low latency, data sovereignty (e.g. to ensure traffic does not traverse country borders), and diversity.
+Each service can also be defined with its own priority and optimization algorithm to be used for calculating the path, including lowest delay, lowest number of hops, shortest IGP, and shortest Traffic Engineering (TE) metric.

 Additional constraints may be applied, if needed.
 These include the use of RSVP-TE or Segment Routing tunnels, with various path diversity and path protection options, such as the inclusion or exclusion of nodes, links, interfaces, Shared Risk Link Groups (SRLGs), and user-specified affinities with masks.

 When a subscriber requests an IP/MPLS service path between two end points with a specific set of constraints, the operator simply selects the matching service from the catalog already created and associates it with the subscriber.
 The operator can then provision the new path by specifying only the source and destination PE devices and the required bandwidth.

 Explorer Path Provisioning's path computation and optimization engine computes the best path based on the defined constraints and returns the results within seconds.
 If it determines that no path is available to satisfy the supplied constraints, the operator can quickly adjust the constraints and resubmit the request.

 The new path details are presented to the user, including a mini-topology map showing each node in the path.
 The network configuration changes may then be provisioned manually or automatically.